Hi! My name is Erin Elizabeth Geesaman Rabke.

 I love poetry.
 I adore good questions, especially the unanswerable ones.
 I’m a voracious reader and a lover of books.
 I believe in going barefoot as often as possible.
 I love to cook.
 I love to learn.
 I love to wander in the wilderness.

-I love travel, and have a special resonance with the high desert beauty in southern Utah and northern New Mexico.
-I am in love with my morning coffee and am an unapologetic coffee snob.
+I love to travel, and have a special resonance with the high desert beauty in southern Utah and northern New Mexico.
+I am in loooooove with my morning coffee and am an unapologetic coffee snob.
 I also love good whiskey and big red wine and love sharing those with people I love.
 I am seeking a sane and humane relationship with digital technology.
+It ain't easy.
 I adore silent retreats and time in wilderness.
 They fund my life.

 Thanks to the amazing writer, Kathleen Dean Moore, for the framing (training and profession, lineage and inclination, choice and good fortune.)
 Her self-reflections inspired mine.
 If you haven’t read her book Great Tide Rising, may I highly recommend it?